Ask for clinical supervision

 Support one another (even if its personal)

 “If the difficulty is personal rather than professional, you might also reach out to a colleague.
 Nurses love talking to nurses.
 In my days as a mental health nurse consultant in general hospital, nurses would often come up to me and say, ‘can I run something by you’ about personal matters.
-The Nurse and Midwife National Health program could help here.
+The Nurse Midwife Health Program Australia could help here.
 Especially if you will be able to talk to a nurse or midwife who understands the work and the challenges.”

 Request clinical supervision at your workplace